deflore08/SimpleCred/README.md

 # SimpleCred

-IMPORTANT NOTE: you're able to place skin over the taskbar, but do not call unput function while it's under it - it'll lead you to "Refresh All" in Rainmeter's tray menu.
+IMPORTANT NOTE: you're able to place skin over the taskbar, but do not call an input function while it's under this - it'll lead you to "Refresh All" in Rainmeter's tray menu.

 Hey there!
 This is a simple tool for credential management.
 Simply animated it's allow you to save up to 3 most usable credential pairs for quick access.